dnlwu/system-shocks/README.md

 # system-shocks

+## Goals
 ## What happens when a shock happens in a complex system?
-How does it impact other components/entities/units of the whole?
+## How does the shock spread to other components/entities/units of the whole?

 This project models interconnected systems, examines how shocks impact them, and identifies key risk components to target for mitigation, with a direct application to economic shocks.